CS-SI/SIRIUS/README.md

          input/disparity.png output/disparity_z1_2.jpg
 ```

-The following command line will zoom out `input/sentinel2_10m.tif` by 1/2 using using stream mode and 8 workers, periodic plus smooth image decomposition and filter for zoom 1/2.
+The following command line will zoom out `input/sentinel2_10m.tif` by 1/2 using using stream mode and 8 workers, periodic plus smooth image decomposition and filter for downsampling 1/2.

 ```sh
 ./sirius --stream --parallel-workers=8 \